fish-shell/fish-shell/doc_src/interactive.rst

-.. _interactive:

 Interactive use
 ===============

 Fish prides itself on being really nice to use interactively.
 That's down to a few features we'll explain in the next few sections.

-Fish is used by giving commands in the fish language, see :ref:`The Fish Language <language>` for information on that.
+Fish is used by giving commands in the fish language, see :doc:`The Fish Language <language>` for information on that.

 Help
 ----